glaucuslinux/glaucus/cerata/gcc/README.md

 starting from GCC 9:

 <https://gcc.gnu.org/ml/gcc-patches/2018-04/msg01225.html>

+Also `musl` libc doesn't even support libmpx in the first place.

 --disable-libmudflap is also not relevant as the mudflap run time checker was removed starting from GCC 4.9: